kingakisielinska/kingakisielinska.github.io/docstwo/GitHub Pages/public-rep copy.md

 5. Click **Create repository**.
 6. In Quick setup field, click **Set up in Desktop**.
    ![createnew](/assets/images/setupin.png)
 7. **Clone a repository** pop-up window in GitHub Desktop displays, opened in URL tab.
-Choose the local path for your repository
+Choose the local path for your repository.
 8. Click **Clone**.
 9. Select **Open in Visual Studio Code**.
 10. Add **New File** to your workspace.